osalsalafi/weekly-exercise/README.md

 # Weekly Exercises
-## In this file you can find the weekly exercises' files
+## In this file you can find the weekly exercises' files for Robotics Hardware Systems